semaphoreci/docs/docs/ci-cd-environment/configuring-a-self-hosted-agent.md

 ### `fail-on-missing-files`

-By default, if files given to `--files` are not found in the host, they won't be injected into the docker container, but the job will proceed to be executed.
+By default, if files given to `--files` are not found in the host, they are not injected into the docker container, and the job will proceed to be executed.
 If you want to fail the job instead, set `fail-on-missing-files` to true.

 ### `disconnect-after-job`

-By default, the agent will not disconnect from Semaphore 2.0 and shutdown after completing a job.
-However, if you want to do that instead, set `disconnect-after-job` to true.
+By default, the agent does not disconnect from Semaphore and shuts down after completing a job.
+If you want to do that instead, set `disconnect-after-job` to true.

 ### `shutdown-hook-path`

-By default, nothing fancy will be executed when the agent shuts down.
-This parameter accepts a path to bash script in the host to be executed once that happens.
+By default, nothing fancy is executed when the agent shuts down.
+This parameter accepts a path to a bash script in the host to be executed once that happens.
 It can be useful to perform cleaning up operations (pushing the agent logs to some external storage, shutting down the machine).

 It can also be useful when used in conjunction with `disconnect-after-job` in order to rotate the agents and make sure you get a clean one for every job you run.